sunfounder/picar-x/docs/source/python_view_pic.rst

             image = stream.array

-结合 capturing timelapse sequences 的方法，将 these 3-dimensional RGB arrays show by OpenCV.
+By capturing timelapse sequences in combination, these 3-dimensional RGB arrays are shown by OpenCV.

 .. code-block:: python